Home DestinationsGermany 4 Days in Berlin Trip Report

 IMG_0443

-Sadly the stories only got worse after this point, where we moved on to a part of the camp where they used to do medical experiments on the prisoners.
+Sadly the stories only got worse after this point, where we moved on to a part of the camp where they used to do medical experiments.
 I won’t go into detail here, I don’t think I need to.
-Although this was one of the nastiest parts of the camp, I think it was also my favourite part…favourite probably isn’t the right word to use, but it was certainly one of the most eye opening parts.
-The building is also completely untouched and intact, it stands today, as it did in the 1940′s when it was used.
+The building is completely untouched and intact.
+It stands today, as it did in the 1940′s when it was used.
 I think this is why it made such an impression on me, knowing I was stood right where all the horrific stories I was hearing had happened.

 IMG_0447